The Inverse Eigenvalue Problem for Linear Trees: Background

-Given this result, which completely characterizes the allowable eigenvalues for a matrix whose graph is a generalized star, Johnson, Li, and Walker \cite{TwoAndrews} proposed the LSP for the allowable eigenvalues of a matrix whose graph is a linear tree:
+As a corollary, $\hat{\mathcal{L}}_0(T)$ for a generalized star alternates upward and non-upward eigenvalues \cite[Theorem 9]{TwoAndrews}.
+Given this fact, which completely characterizes the allowable eigenvalues for a matrix whose graph is a generalized star, \cite{TwoAndrews} proposed the Linear Superposition Principle (LSP) for the possible multiplicity lists in a real symmetric matrix whose graph is a linear tree.